 I was first introduced to this tool when I attended a symposium at Great Dixter and I had to bring one home with me because I had never seen anything like it.
 It cost a bundle to transport but I was that impressed!
 I don’t use it often but, when I do, it's an incredible time saver.

 How to use it: one person walks through the planting area with the bulb planter, removing plugs wherever they want bulbs (1 bulb/hole for bigger bulbs like Narcissus, 2-3/hole for smaller bulbs like Crocus).
 One or two others follow with bulbs and a bucket of compost: a little compost is sprinkled into the bottom of each hole to get the correct planting depth, the bulb(s) inserted, and a plug pushed back into the planting hole and pressed into position with a foot.
 Voila, finished!

-• Material of handle: Ash wood
+- material of handle: ash wood

-• plug width 2.5" narrowing to 1.5"
+- plug width: 2.5" (6.35cm) narrowing to 1.5" (3.8cm)

 - total length: 39.5" (100cm)

 - length of handle: 29.5" (75cm)